 You can decide to follow the typical tourist paths or be brave enough to go off the beaten tracks.
 One way or the other, Rome will romance you, surprise you and leave you wanting more!

-Rome is one of world’s most photogenic cities – not surprising when you consider what’s here: the Colosseum, St. Peter’s Basilica, the Vatican Museums and the Sistine Chapel and many more world-famous attractions.
+Rome is one of the world’s most photogenic cities – not surprising when you consider what’s here: the Colosseum, St. Peter’s Basilica, the Vatican Museums and the Sistine Chapel, and many more world-famous attractions.

-Rome is a romantic place for honey-moon, favorite holiday destination, and city of fashion.
+Rome is a romantic place for a honeymoon, a favorite holiday destination, and a city of fashion.

 :: Sustainable tourism in Rome ::

-We, people engaged in Rome.info travel pages believe that one should treasure this opportunity and blessing of travel which is given, and treat it with respect and kindness.
-A visitor should be lovingly committed to making a low impact on the local culture and environment, protecting privacy and space in life of locals, and reward an invitation to their lives with gratitude and frolic.
+We, people engaged in Rome.info travel pages, believe that one should treasure this opportunity and blessing of travel which is given and treat it with respect and kindness.
+A visitor should be lovingly committed to making a low impact on the local culture and environment, protecting privacy and space in the life of locals, and rewarding an invitation to their lives with gratitude and frolic.
 Sharing inspiration.
-While people like us on the other side are trying to help to ensure that development is a positive experience for local people; companies; and tourists themselves.
+While people like us, on the other side, are trying to help to ensure that development is a positive experience for local people, companies, and tourists themselves.

-Sustainable tourism is regarded as responsible behavior and visitors to our pages are invited to embrace this attitude when travelling in Rome.
-It is more than a form of tourism as it represents human approach to engaging with cultures, local magic, be there as a human being – tourist, a business, locals at a destination or any other tourism stakeholder.
+Sustainable tourism is regarded as responsible behavior, and visitors to our pages are invited to embrace this attitude when travelling in Rome.
+It is more than a form of tourism as it represents a human approach to engaging with cultures, local magic, be there as a human being – tourist, a business, locals at a destination, or any other tourism stakeholder.

 “Hearts are like parachutes, they only function when open.”